sithum20210380/BookARC/README.md

-# 📚 Ref-Hub Practical Assessment
+# 📚 BookARC - Online Book-Store

-This repository contains the source code for the full-stack web application developed as part of the practical assessment.
+This repository contains the source code for the full-stack web application developed for a online book store.
 The application is designed for browsing, searching, and purchasing books.
 It includes both a frontend built with Next.js and TypeScript, and a backend built with .NET 8, following the CQRS design pattern and microservice architecture.

 ## 🗂 Table of Contents